pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 {0,1}
     Set the screen backlight state [0-1]

-pi-top display timeout
+pi-top display blank_time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+Set the time before the screen goes blank on inactivity periods.

-Using `pi-top display timeout` without arguments will return the screen's timeout value.
+Using `pi-top display blank_time` without arguments will return the screen's timeout value.

 .. code-block:: bash